pmorch/font-awesome-icon-generator/README.md

 # `font-awesome-icon-generator`: Generating icons from font-awesome

-Use case: You want to create an icon for your app and are lazy.
-Pick a font-awesome icon and a color and be done with it.
+Use case: You want to create a favicon and some `.png` icons for your app in different sizes and are lazy.

+This module allows you to pick a font-awesome icon and a color and be done with it.

 ## Pick an icon